 Make a Clipping Mask in Adobe Illustrator: The Step-By-Step Guide

 Well, either way, you're in the right place!
-In this article, we're going to explore the ultra-delicious clipping mask tool.
+In this article, we will explore the ultra-delicious clipping mask tool.

 It enables you to make designs unique and eye-catching.
 It's one of the basics everyone should know how to accomplish in Illustrator.

-Below, we'll walk you through how to create a clipping mask in Illustrator, as well as how to tackle it in Vectornator.
+Below, we'll walk you through how to create a clipping mask in Illustrator and tackle it in Vectornator.
 We'll throw in some design tips for taking your vector art to the next level with clipping mask effects, and hopefully, you'll finish the article having gained some valuable knowledge.
 Bookmark this baby to refer back to it any time you need.

 What is a Clipping Mask?

 "Masking" is an effect in graphic design where one image is placed like a "mask" over another.
-Essentially, masks are used to show parts of an object within a specific shape.
-See these hexagons in the image above?
-Totally cheesy, we know, but they give you a good idea of how clipping masks can be used.
+Basically, masks show parts of an object within a specific shape.
+See these hexagons in the image above.
+Cheesy, we know, but they give you a good idea of how clipping masks can be used.